Image-X-Institute/mri_distortion_toolkit/docsrc/phantom_design.md

 # Phantom Design

 You can use the phantom design module to create phantom designs, which will be automatically build in [FreeCAD](https://www.freecadweb.org/).
-Please see [here])() for instructions on installing and setting up FreeCAD.
+Please see [here](https://acrf-image-x-institute.github.io/mri_distortion_toolkit/FreeCADsetup.html#setting-up-freecad) for instructions on installing and setting up FreeCAD.
+Detailed notes on phantom [construction](https://acrf-image-x-institute.github.io/mri_distortion_toolkit/phantom_construction.html) and [imaging](https://acrf-image-x-institute.github.io/mri_distortion_toolkit/phantom_imaging.html) are also provided; the purpose of this section is to provide some examples of generating phantom designs.

 The Phantom design module is based around the concept of a `Slice`.
 You can stack multiple slices to build full phantom.
-The following script demonstrates the creation of a simple Slice with the [default parameters]():
+The following script demonstrates the creation of a simple Slice with the [default parameters](https://acrf-image-x-institute.github.io/mri_distortion_toolkit/code_docs.html#module-mri_distortion_toolkit.PhantomDesigner):

 ```python
 from mri_distortion_toolkit import PhantomDesigner